Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - Is any real user data involved?
 What about anonymized or synthetic data?
 - Will testing involve live workflows (e.g., chatbots responding to real users)?
-- Which actions can be triggered by the model—data retrieval, plugin execution, email sending?
+- Which actions can be triggered by the model - data retrieval, plugin execution, email sending?

 ### 6.3.3 Attack Surface Delineation